fastapi/fastapi/docs/en/docs/how-to/sql-databases-peewee.md

 ```

 !!! tip
-    Have in mind that if you wanted to use a different database, like PostgreSQL, you couldn't just change the string.
+    Keep in mind that if you wanted to use a different database, like PostgreSQL, you couldn't just change the string.
 You would need to use a different Peewee database class.

 #### Note